-The Rapid Refresh is the continental-scale NOAA hourly-updated assimilation/modeling system operational at NCEP.
-RAP covers North America and is comprised primarily of a numerical forecast model and an analysis/assimilation system to initialize that model.
-RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (HRRR) model, which is also updated hourly and covering a smaller geographic domain.
+The Rapid Refresh (RAP) is a 13km continental-scale NOAA hourly-updated assimilation/modeling system operational at NCEP.
+RAP covers North America and is comprised primarily of a numerical weather prediction (NWP) model and an analysis/assimilation system to initialize that model.
+RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (HRRR) model, which is also updated hourly and covers a smaller geographic domain.

 ESRL/GSL, NSSL, NCEP/EMC, and partners are working together on a project to design